mscaudill/openseize/paper/paper.md

 Mechanistically, EEGs are non-stationary time-series that capture alterations in the brain's electromagnetic field arising from synchronous synaptic potential changes across neuronal populations.
-Linear digital signal processing (DSP) tools are routinely used in EEGS to reduce noise, resample the data, remove artifacts, expose the data's spatio-temporal frequency content, and much more.
+Linear digital signal processing (DSP) tools are routinely used in EEGs to reduce noise, resample the data, remove artifacts, expose the data's spatio-temporal frequency content, and much more.
 Openseize is a DSP package written in pure Python that scales to very large EEG datasets, employs an extensible